Money-saving lasercutting tips #2: How to make “money for nothing” from scrap materials

 (This is part of a series of money-saving tips for lasercutting businesses and enthusiasts.)
 The previous article discussed why you should use your leftover sheets of lasercutting material.
 This follow-up article delves a bit more deeply into how you can use these scrap pieces more economically, and potentially make ‘money for nothing’ by inserting bonus shapes between the main shapes that you are going to cut.
 It includes a link to a free lasercutting vector file that contains examples of these bonus shapes.

 (If you don’t want to bother reading the article you can just click the button below.
-It links straight to the free lasercutting file of sample ‘bonus’ shapes…)
+It should link straight to the free lasercutting file of sample ‘bonus’ shapes.
+(If the link is broken, please let me know, so I can fix it again.)

 dustbin-diving cheapskates thrifty people find old objects and then take them to artists and craftspeople who then convert the items into something beautiful and/or useful.*